nikhilango/tourist_guide_zurich/Documentation/README.md

 decision matrix
 task list

-every doc found, send
+every doc found about our project, send me or post it!!

-	Mile stones need to appear in the documentation

 ## 1. The Beginning